Simplified Floor Plan vs Technical Floor Plan – Which Works Best for Real Estate Listings?

 Client Example: from Technical Plan to Simplified Sales Version

 Recently, a client approached us who only had an old technical plan.
-It contained all sorts of symbols and dimensions that were not suitable for a sales listing.
+It contained all sorts of symbols and dimensions that were not suitable for a real estate listing.

 Our task was to create from it a clear and simplified floor plan that a buyer could immediately understand.